-Writers and hard-core gamers will tell you without hesitation that a mechanical keyboard is the only option for them.
+Writers and hard-core gamers will tell you without hesitation that the best mechanical keyboard is the only option for them.
 If you’re at all like we were, you are probably wondering what could possibly be so different in a mechanical keyboard and regular keyboards with a membrane sheath.
 Or, you may already know a mechanical keyboard is what you want, and you just need a little help figuring out which one is the best buy for you.

 Hopefully, this guide will help you understand mechanical keyboards and the available functions and/or it will assist you in narrowing down your favorite one.
 We will discuss the benefits of using mechanical keyboards, what features to look for, and list several ideal gaming mechanical keyboards in different price ranges.

 First of all, here’s our quick list of what we think are the best mechanical keyboards for gaming out there on the market today.